simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 - `--budget` : sum the amounts, but also show the budget goal amount (for each account/period)
 - `--valuechange` : show the change in period-end historical balance values (caused by deposits, withdrawals, and/or market price fluctuations)
-- `--gain` : show the unrealised capital gain/loss, (the current valued balance minus each amount's original cost)
+- `--gain` : show capital gain/loss for each account: the current valued balance minus the net of postings' transacted costs (acquisition costs minus disposal proceeds).
+For accounts where nothing has been sold this equals the unrealised gain; once disposals exist the figure also includes realised gain on the disposed units, so it is best read as "total gain since inception".
+  To track realised gain separately, use lot notation (see [Lot reporting](#lot-reporting)).
 - `--count` : show the count of postings

 #### Accumulation mode